All SermonsDo You Know Where You're Going?

 "Then He said to Abram: 'Know certainly that your descendants will be strangers in a land that is not theirs, and will serve them, and they will afflict them four hundred years.'" - Genesis 15:13 (NKJV)

 Your part is small.
-Your years feel long, but on God's ledger they are a faithful sentence in a chapter He is still writing.
-When you die and stand before God, you will see how small your life was on His scroll.
-Your whole life — and mine — is just one line in a very long book.
-Not discouraging — liberating.
+Your years feel long to you, but on God's ledger they are a faithful sentence in a chapter He is still writing.
+Not discouraging - liberating.
 You don't have to finish the work.
 You have to be faithful in your window.

 Do not measure God by your timetable.
 He keeps covenant for a thousand generations (Deut 7:9).
 The slow ones to leave are the ones who saw it.